emmacadavra/code-breaker/TESTING.md

 ### **Validation**

-(code linter - whitespace etc removed)
+Once I was happy with my code overall, I entered the code from each of my files into the [CI Python Linter](https://pep8ci.herokuapp.com/) to validate it.
+Initially, there were a few issues such as trailing whitespace, or the accidental inclusion of white space on what should have been a blank line.
+This was very quickly tidied up.
+All significant issues such as this were removed, though if you run my 'run.py' and 'graphics.py' files through the linter you will see that many issues remain, which I have detailed in the [Unresolved Bugs](#unresolved-bugs) sections below.

 ### **Unresolved Bugs**

-(code linter - multiple issues with line length in code due to indentation/inclusion of f strings for colour classes, but not in output)
+(code linter - multiple issues with line length (22 issues) in code due to indentation/inclusion of f strings for colour classes, but not in output)

 ### **Testing Final Deployed Version**